Human rights in Mauritania

-Human rights in Mauritania is generally seen as poor according to international observers, including Freedom House, the United States Department of State, and Amnesty International.
+Human rights in Mauritania are generally seen as poor according to international observers, including Freedom House, the United States Department of State, and Amnesty International.

+In 2022, Freedom House rated Mauritania's human rights at 35 out 100 (partly free).

+Overview

-With a July 2012 estimated population of 3.4 million, Mauritania is a highly centralized Islamic republic with no legal provisions for freedom of religion.
+With a July 2012 estimated population of 3.4 million, Mauritania is a highly centralized Islamic Republic with no legal provisions for freedom of religion.

-Coming from French colonial rule, Mauritania was ethnically divided between Arabic speaking tribal confederations of the north and sedentary black populations of the south, many of whom were traditionally bonded communities or enslaved individuals.
-The Mauritanian government has a history of discriminating against these Toucouleurs and Soninke people within its borders.
-One such example occurred in 1987, when the government imprisoned southerners and threw others out of the army, resulting in the Mauritania–Senegal Border War.
+Coming from French colonial rule, Mauritania was ethnically divided between Arabic-speaking tribal confederations of the north and sedentary black populations of the south, many of whom were traditionally bonded communities or enslaved individuals.
+The Mauritanian Government has a history of discriminating against these Toucouleurs and Soninke people within its borders.
+One such example occurred in 1987, when the government imprisoned southerners and threw others out of the Army, resulting in the Mauritania–Senegal Border War.

-Amnesty International has accused the Mauritania legal system of functioning with a complete disregard of legal procedure, fair trial, or humane imprisonment.
-Amnesty International also has accused the Mauritanian government of an institutionalized and continuous use of torture for decades.
+Amnesty International has accused the Mauritanian legal system of functioning with a complete disregard of legal procedure, fair trial, or humane imprisonment.
+Amnesty International has also accused the Mauritanian government of an institutionalized and continuous use of torture for decades.

-According to the constitution of Mauritania, international law prevails over domestic Mauritanian law as soon as the international law is published in the Official Gazette.
+According to the Constitution of Mauritania, international law prevails over domestic Mauritanian law as soon as the international law is published in the Official Gazette.

 Respect for the integrity of the person

 Arbitrary or unlawful deprivation of life

 On 27 September 2011, a gendarme fired on demonstrators in Maghama, reportedly killing one person and wounding eight others.
 The demonstrators were protesting a national voter registration campaign that they believed would discriminate against Afro-Mauritanians due to an alleged lack of ethnic balance among officials evaluating citizenship.
 Demonstrators demanded greater Afro-Mauritanian representation and an unbiased citizenship verification procedure.
-On 27 September, Minister of the Interior Mohamed Ould Boilil publicly confirmed the reports and declared that the government would not permit disturbances of the peace.
+On 27 September, former Minister of the Interior Mohamed Ould Boilil publicly confirmed the reports and declared that the government would not permit disturbances of the peace.
 There was no reported investigation of the death by the end of 2011.